What do we see?

 What does this indicator measure?

-- Starting from the final consumption in Flanders.
-By using the Flemish input-output model, we find out how many primary raw materials the global production network needed upstream.
-To be able to do this, economic data for the Flemish and global economy is linked to the corresponding environmental data.
+There is also an alternative method of calculation, starting from final consumption in Flanders.
+With the Flemish input-output model, we find out upstream how many primary raw materials the global production network needed.
+To do so, economic data for the Flemish and global economy are linked to corresponding environmental data.